briank621/pulsd/README.md

 *   Show image preview for file input
 *   Refactor code (Remove logging statements, use more loops)
 *   Time zones are assumed to be in EST
+*   You need to be logged in to see EventBrite pages (Redirects to my events)
+*   Better logging and error messages